somenath203/top-8-netflix-web-series-react-website/README.md

 <br />

-NOTE :- In case, for any reason, the server of React failed to open the website automatically, then, you can manually open the website by copying the *localhost* url and paste it in the browser.
+In case, for any reason, the server of React failed to open the website automatically, then, you can manually open the website by copying the *localhost* url and paste it in the browser.

-##### NOTE: - This website is not mobile responsive, therefore, open this website either on a Laptop or on a Desktop.
+#### NOTE: - This website is not mobile responsive, therefore, open this website either on a Laptop or on a Desktop.